-- Proxy votes regarding non-routine matters are solicited by an issuer that has an institutional separate account relationship with the Company; - A proponent of a proxy proposal has a meaningful business relationship with Company; - The Company has business relationships with participants in proxy contests, corporate directors, or director candidates; - ➤ A Company employee responsible for voting has a personal interest in the outcome of a particular matter before shareholders, e.g., through stock ownership, having a spouse working at the Company, etc.; or - A Company employee responsible for voting has a meaningful business or personal relationship with participants in proxy contests, corporate directors, or director candidates.
+- Proxy votes regarding non-routine matters are solicited by an issuer that has an institutional separate account relationship with the Firm; - A proponent of a proxy proposal has a meaningful business relationship with the Firm; - The Firm has business relationships with participants in proxy contests, corporate directors, or director candidates; - Employee(s) responsible for voting has a personal interest in the outcome of a particular matter before shareholders, e.g., through stock ownership, having a spouse working at the Company, etc.; or - Employee(s) responsible for voting has a meaningful business or personal relationship with participants in proxy contests, corporate directors, or director candidates.

 Application of guidelines or voting in accordance with the proxy advisor recommendation should, in most cases, address any possible conflicts of interest.
-Where possible conflicts of interest remain, it will be escalated in accordance with the Prudential Group Conflicts of Interest Policy and local conflicts of interests handling procedures for resolution.
+Where possible conflicts of interest remain, it will be escalated in accordance with the Prudential Group Policy on Conflict of Interest and local conflicts of interests handling procedures for resolution.
 In certain client arrangements, we may be required to disclose or consult with the client on resolving conflicts arising from the voting of proxies.